Re: [isabelle] Parallel proofs issue, potentially in subst method

 code has not been maintained in many years.
 It simply ignores the

-expected to be fresh, but aren't.
+to be fresh, but aren't.
 There is not just one place, but many.
+One could

-One could probably make a small changeset to get your example working, but
+probably make a small changeset to get your example working, but it will then

 This archive was generated by a fusion of